Collete03/C.O.R.I.A.N/codebase_genius_collete/WALKTHROUGH.md

 Run the following command:

-streamlit run frontend/app.py
+streamlit run frontend/upgraded_app.py (run this first then after document generation you can run the 2nd on which was our original app before upgrades) streamlit run frontend/app.py (for the original app)

-This should automatically open your web browser to http://localhost:8501.
+This should auto9matically open your web browser to http://localhost:8501. (for the first command refer to WALKTHROUGH_upgraded.md to guide you on how to run the upgraded app)

 ![alt text](<Screenshot 2025-step 2-1.jpg>)